Equity, Diversity and Inclusion Strategy

 Toronto Community Housing Corporation's Equity, Diversity, and Inclusion Strategy 2022-2026

-Toronto Community Housing's Equity, Diversity, and Inclusion Strategy has been approved at the Board.
+Toronto Community Housing's Equity, Diversity, and Inclusion Strategy (PDF) has been approved at the Board.
 In developing the EDI Strategy, TCHC consulted staff with the goal to effectively listen, understand, and engage to build a framework that is flexible and response to the diverse perspectives and experiences of the people that live and work at Toronto Community Housing.

 The Equity, Diversity, and Inclusion Strategy is a corporate wide effort by Toronto Community Housing to assist in more effectively understanding and addressing the needs of everyone in our unique and diverse community.